The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Conclusion

-Aside from finding the optimal $b^*$-policy, TZB-affected accounts are remarkably prevalent within this mortgage portfolio, ranging at 15-28\% of accounts across all $b$-values.
-When applying any of these $b$-policies, the isolated (and discarded) TZB-periods have significant durations in that loan histories are now shortened by about 14-19 months on average, depending on the exact $b$-value.
+Aside from finding the optimal $b^*$-policy, TZB-affected accounts are remarkably prevalent within both datasets across all $b$-values.
+In particular, TZB-prevalence ranges from 15-28\% of mortgage accounts, and 17.5-40\% of credit card accounts.
+When applying any of these $b$-policies within the mortgage dataset, the isolated (and discarded) TZB-periods have significant durations in that loan histories are now shortened by about 14-19 months on average, depending on the exact $b$-value.
 Evidently, TZB-cases are both highly prevalent and material in this portfolio, which could not have been detected (or even quantified) if not for applying our TruEnd-procedure.
 At the optimal $b^*$-policy of ZAR 300, we find that 23\% of accounts are TZB-cases with excess histories that span about 18 months, during which time the mean TZB-balance is practically zero-valued at ZAR 7.45.
 Having discarded the identified TZB-periods, the timing of account termination is therefore corrected, thereby reducing the mean loss rate of write-offs by 1.2\% points; a material result for any LGD-model.
 Using survival analysis on defaulted loans, we further interrogate this result by modelling and comparing the now-corrected time to write-off versus its uncorrected counterpart.
 As expected, the write-off hazard generally increases at earlier durations within default spells, chiefly due to risk events now occurring slightly earlier than before.
-Both the predicted timing and severity of risk events are therefore made more accurate in modelling the recovery process of defaulted loans.
-By implication, the resulting LGD-model yields lower and less-biased estimates of credit losses for defaulted loans, having better approximated their true profiles of credit risk.
-Ultimately, we believe this work can safely salvage a dataset that is otherwise corrupted by TZB-cases, which demonstrates the sound pursuit of innovation during data preparation.
+Both the timing and severity of risk events are therefore made more accurate.
+By implication, the resulting LGD-distribution yields lower and less-biased empirical estimates of credit losses for defaulted loans.
+Ultimately, we believe that this work can safely salvage a dataset that is otherwise corrupted by TZB-cases, which demonstrates the sound pursuit of innovation during data preparation.